 Some barriers are easier to cross, especially when the management realizes that the goal is worth the effort.
 That’s the case of money or corporate politics.
 Others might take more time and effort.

 The quality of data for your marketing initiatives is critical.
 In order to create SCV, you need to make sure that you’ve got reliable and accurate information on your clients.
 Marketers and CX specialist need to understand this matter.

 Part of this process involves keeping your data up to date as it might become outdated.
 That’s why it’s crucial to monitor your database regularly but most importantly, validate your data sources.

 Meanwhile, over half of marketers from enterprise brands state that the main obstacle on their way to creating a truly cross-channel marketing strategy is linking data in order to create an SCV.
 In our opinion, this results from the lack of proper technology to facilitate the process.

 Fortunately, right now there are a lot solutions that help companies in their quest to create the golden customer record.
 One of the best, originally developed for operations on client data, are CDPs.

-This technology helps you aggregate user details from multiple sources (mostly first-party data), create detailed segments, and then effectively apply this data in your content personalization and remarketing campaigns.
+This technology helps you aggregate user details from multiple sources, create detailed segments, and then effectively apply this data in your content personalization and remarketing campaigns.

 If you’re not familiar with this term, take a look at this blog post: Discover 4 Key Differences Between DMP (Data Management Platform) and CDP (Customer Data Platform) or just read our product page.
 It will give you a good overview on the subject.